ISRAEL/PALESTINE AND THE DEATH OF DIALOGUE

 Reaching Across The Polarized Divide

-Vince Fakhoury Horn had been on my radar for some years because of his good work with Buddhist Geeks.
+There is a Buddhist meditation teacher who has been on my radar for some years because of his good and early work in the podcasting space.
 We had never met but I had tracked him a bit because we’re both in the meditation “biz”.

 When I noticed his posts on X advocating for the Palestinian cause, it became clear that we shared one more piece in our similar perspectival stacks—a familial connection to the generational conflict between Israel and Palestine, albeit on opposite sides.

-So when I saw Vince’s posts on X addressing this perpetual conflict, I respectfully pushed back from my perspective.
-Shortly after, I was pleasantly surprised when Vince reached out in a DM to connect across the polarized divide.
+So when I saw this teacher’s posts on X addressing this perpetual conflict, I respectfully pushed back from my perspective.
+Shortly after, I was pleasantly surprised when he reached out in a DM to connect across the polarized divide.

 The “Wicked Problem” Dialogue

 Our initial meeting went well and we could relate to each other’s lived experiences.
-I offered him to join me on a live panel discussion called “Wicked Problem Conversations – Israel/Palestine WTF”, moderated by a mutual friend and professional mediator, Diane Musho Hamilton Roshi.
+I offered him to join me on a live panel discussion I hosted called “Wicked Problem Conversations – Israel/Palestine WTF?”, moderated by a mutual friend and professional mediator, Diane Musho Hamilton Roshi.

 We were joined by other panelists who were skilled at inhabiting multiple perspectives and could speak from personal experience on both sides of the issue.
 We did not agree on everything, but managed to keep the dialogue on the rails, and by the end, I felt more connected to everyone than I did before from the outset.